ILDA offers four courses covering laser safety for laser lightshows.

 Note that this is not a license.
 Also, it is not a requirement in most jurisdictions (Arizona excepted) that a LSO must supervise or run a laser show.
 However, LSO training helps a person understand the various risks of laser use, and how to keep employees and the public safe.

-Go to the Events page at ILDA's membership database website, to see if the Laser Safety Officer - Lasershows course is listed as currently being offered.
+Go to the Events page at ILDA's membership database website, to see if the Laser Safety Officer - Lasershows & Cat A course is listed as currently being offered.
 If so, you can register on that page.

 If this course is not listed, you can contact ILDA for alternatives such as a custom course online or in-person.